2ndSightLab/ai-tracker/mistake-tracker.md

 Now why would I need to do that if I'm installing Claude Code?
 What does it do?
 It deletes all the code related to the Amazon Q cli chatbot.
 Hmmm????

+Next it gives me code to copy a file to itself which kills the script.

+Next it tries to delete itself if the script fails.
+Um no.

+Now it's trying to add a symlink again when the binary is alreayd in the path as previously discussed.

+Next it tries to add || true to the end of the failing line to hide the error.

+Now I have the same permission error I started with because it tried to use a symlink again instated of copying files.
+Going in cricles.

+Finally..got it working.

 # 2026-08-12 - 11:22 PM

 It's been a frustrating few days.
 Things that seem like they should be simple are overly complicated.
 I slowed the token burn but still used up my tokens [credits] in three days.
 Bottom line: AI models are not good at parallel processing.
 Said it before and I'll say it again.